District of Columbia Interscholastic Athletic Association: Football Divisions (HS)

 In 2016-2017, Eastern moved up to the Stars Division while Coolidge goes to Stripes Division.

-In 2018-2019, Roosevelt moved up to the “Stars Division”.
+In 2018-2019, Roosevelt moved up to the Stars Division.
+In 2024-2025, Coolidge moved up to the Stars Division.

-Football Championships
+Football Championships (HS)

 The biggest and most-celebrated DCIAA sport, the football champion of the Stars Division is decided in the annual Turkey Bowl on Thanksgiving Day.
+The Stripes Division championship is decided at the Gravy Bowl.
 Here is the history of the DCIAA football champions.